Draupathi (2020 film): Production

-This film marks the second collaboration between the director Mohan and Richard Rishi after Pazhaya Vannarapettai.
+This film marks the second collaboration between the director Mohan.G and Richard Rishi after Pazhaya Vannarapettai (2016).
 The film was shot in Chennai, Vellore, Viluppuram and Ariyalur and will be set in northern Tamil Nadu.
 The film had to be crowdfunded as no producer was willing to produce the film, fearing it would incite controversy.

 Music

-The soundtrack of the film was composed by Jubin.
-The audio rights was secured by MRT Studios.
-The film's first single, titled Kanna Moochi Aatam which is sung by Velmurugan and lyrics by Pattinathar and Mohan G was released 9 October 2019.
-Another song Kukukukku song lyrics was written by Manikandan Priya.
+The soundtrack of the film was composed by Jubin, collaborating with director Mohan and actor Richard Rishi for the second time after Pazhaya Vannarapettai.

 Home media

 The satellite rights of the film were sold to Star Vijay.

 Special screening

-Puducherry Governor and BJP leader Kiran Bedi celebrated womanhood by taking her housekeeping women for this movie.
-The movie was screened to political leaders S.Ramadoss of PMK and H.Raja of BJP political parties.
+Puducherry Governor and BJP leader Kiran Bedi celebrated womanhood by taking her housekeeping women for the film.
+The film was screened to political leaders S. Ramadoss of PMK and H.Raja of BJP political parties.